 I will rise above ’cause it’s my fate

 I know, I know, you don’t believe me.
-It’s just that this one sounds incredibly Madonna without being a retread of an old sound.
-It’s more or less Madonna’s version of “Dark Horse,” and it’s so much more interesting than the Perry song (who she gently lyric-checks) for not overusing any one of it’s elements to the point that your ears bleed.
-The pre-chorus hook of “”I-can”, “I-con”, two letters apart, one step away from being lost in the dark” is obscenely catchy – it’s one of the first hooks from the disc I kept singing after I turned off.
+It’s just that this one sounds incredibly “Madonna” without being a retread of an old cliché of hers.
+It’s more or less Madonna’s version of Katy Perry’s “Dark Horse.”
+It’s so much more interesting than the Perry song (which she gently lyric-checks) for not overusing any one of its elements to the point that your ears bleed.
+The pre-chorus hook of “I-can, I-con, two letters apart, one step away from being lost in the dark” is obscenely catchy – it’s one of the first hooks from the disc I kept singing after I turned off.
 The EDM-tinged chorus makes me want to shake my ass.
 It is the only dance song on the LP that’s memorable for me.

 (The demo was a very early one – the verse was still just single piano chords, and the pre-chorus just claps on every beat!
 The “Iconic” chorus wasn’t pushed to be as R&B radio-ready and has a peculiar and fascinating vibe of the X-Files theme song.
 It’s awesome to hear how a basic arrangement can turn into a huge pop radio production.)

 7. Queen [cut from the final Super Deluxe version]